 In the first screens of the app you will select the tide station and wave buoy from NOAA databases to display real-time oceanographic data at the location of your interest.
-You can select manually from the list provided, press the “Find Nearest” button (you will need to go to setting to set your search radius), or hit the “Map” at the bottom of the screen to select your location.
+You can select manually from the list provided, press the “Find Nearest” button or hit the “Map” at the bottom of the screen to select your location.
 The first screen is real time NOAA water-level (Tide) stations and the second screen is real-time NOAA wave buoys.
 In the settings tab at the bottom of the configuration screens you can select the search radius for the “Find Nearest” function.

 - Wave height in feet on the upper left dial

 - Wave period in seconds on the lower left dial